 Carbon Offsets Round 1 - What Did We Learn?

-Round 1 of carbon offsets extended from roughly 1988 to 2015.
-We’ve learned a lot about the practicalities of designing and implementing carbon offset markets, and it turns out that the practice of offsets doesn’t match the idealized theory of offsets.
+Round 1 of carbon offsets extended from 1988 to roughly 2015.
+We’ve learned a lot about the practicalities of designing and implementing carbon offsets, and unfortunately much of that experience suggests that the idealized theory of offsets often fails in practice.

 This thought tentatively identifies some of the key lessons of Round 1 based specifically on the experience of the Climatographers.
 It is not intended to be a “final” list of lessons.
-In some cases you’ll that we’ve inserted a link to materials in this micro-site or in the Climate Web itself that are particularly germane to the finding.
+In some cases you’ll see that we’ve inserted a link to materials in the Climate Web that are particularly germane to the finding.

 It is impossible to maximize for the two primary goals of offsets: “cost containment” and “climate benefit.”
 There is a fundamental conflict between the two objectives, and cost containment almost always wins.